Estimated reading time: 4 minutes

 One of the consequences of our “fruit all year” mentality is that fruit-preserving life skills have largely disappeared.

-It’s such a pity, and makes us much more vulnerable to factors outside our control for our food supply.
+It’s such a pity, and makes us much more vulnerable to factors outside our control.
 Cities in particular can run short of food very quickly after disasters.

-Luckily, the COVID-19 pandemic hasn’t seen food shortages here in Australia, but it has seen panic buying.
-The shut-down of travel and many supply chains has made us much more aware of how vulnerable we are when our food comes from a long way away.
+The COVID-19 pandemic was a rude shock.
+Panic buying became a thing, and at times there were even food shortages of some items.
+The shutdown of travel and supply chains made it obvious how vulnerable we are when our food comes from a long way away.

-So it just makes good sense to keep our food supply close to home, and to preserve as much food as you can to keep our pantries full.
+The shortest supply chain of all is from your garden to your kitchen.
+It just makes good sense to keep your food supply close to home and to preserve as much food as you can to keep your pantry full.

 Turning your harvest into preserves is also heaps of FUN, and brings out your inner homesteader!